DLibatique/LATN102-S20/notes/module-2-tenses.md

 | 2nd  | -s        | -tis       |
 | 3rd  | **-t**        | **-nt**     |

 So, for example, the 3rd person plural present active indicative form of *amō* is *amant*, "they love."
-The 2nd person singular present active indicative form of *amō* is *amās*, "you love."
+The 2nd person singular present active indicative form of *moneō* is *monēs*, "you warn."

 For the **passive** forms, you would tack on the **passive** personal endings onto your present stem (for the 1st person singular, you would tack the ending directly onto the active form):